 Philippine was well beaten in 5th and 6th.
 The first time the walks has Filipino entries at the ASEAN School Games.

 2018 ASEAN School Games Athletics Results Day 1

 2018 ASEAN School Games Athletics Boys 3000 Final

-Le Tien Long of Vietnam broke the meet Record of James Orduna with 8m54.86.
-The Philippines this time was out of the medals with Mancao 9m15.19 in 4th and Josh Buenavista way down in 7th in 9m27.53.
+Le Tien Long of Vietnam broke the meet record of James Orduna with 8m54.86.
+However, the Philippines this time was out of the medals with Mancao 9m15.19 in 4th and Josh Buenavista way down in 7th in 9m27.53.